ballerina-attic/messaging-with-jms-queues/README.md

 }
 ```

-In Ballerina, you can directly set the JMS configurations in the endpoint definition.
+In Ballerina, you can directly set the JMS configuration in the endpoint definition.

 In the above code, `orderDeliverySystem` is a JMS consumer service that handles the JMS message consuming logic.
 This
  service binds to a `jms:QueueReceiver` endpoint that defines the `jms:Session` and the queue to which the messages are added.

-`jms:Connection` is used to initialize a JMS connection with the provider details. `initialContextFactory` and `providerUrl` configurations change based on the JMS provider you use.
+`jms:Connection` is used to initialize a JMS connection with the provider details. `initialContextFactory` and `providerUrl` configuration change based on the JMS provider you use.

 `jms:Session` is used to initialize a session with the required connection properties.

 Resource `onMessage` will be triggered whenever the queue specified as the destination gets populated.

-Let's next focus on the implementation of the `bookstore_service` , which contains the JMS message producing logic
+Next let's focus on the implementation of the `bookstore_service` , which contains the JMS message producing logic
 as well as the service logic for the online bookstore considered in this guide.
 This service has two resources, namely `getBookList` and `placeOrder`.

 Resource `getBookList` can be consumed by a user to get a list of all the available books through a GET request.
 The user receives a JSON response with the names of all the available books.